-Calibrations of ionization chambers are performed at the BIPM in terms of:
+Comparisons, characterizations and calibrations of ionization chambers are performed at the BIPM in terms of:

-- air kerma in the low- and medium-energy x-ray ranges and in 60Co and 137Cs gamma radiations; - absorbed dose to water in 60Co gamma radiation; - ambient dose equivalent in 60Co and 137Cs gamma radiations.
+- air kerma in the low- (including mammography) and medium-energy x-ray ranges and in 60Co and 137Cs gamma radiations; - absorbed dose to water in 60Co gamma radiation; - ambient dose equivalent in 60Co and 137Cs gamma radiations.

-The present report documents the conditions of measurement at the BIPM, the values for the physical constants and correction factors, and the estimated uncertainties in the determination of calibration coefficients.
+The present report documents the conditions of measurement at the BIPM, the values for the physical constants and correction factors, and the estimated uncertainties in the determination of the primary quantities and of calibration coefficients.